HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 ### Diagnostic report status and Observation status
-The status of the document and status of its entries is partially independent from the workflow point of view thus specification of the consistency rules or mapping would be difficult.
-However some basic rules could be probably specified as described in the following table.
+The status of the document and the status of its entries is partially independent from the workflow point of view, thus specification of the consistency rules or mappings would be difficult.
+However some basic rules could probably be specified as described in the following table.

 | DiagnosticReport status | Excerpt from deiftion | Observation status recommendations for implementers           |
 | ----------------------- | --------------------- | ------------------------------------------------------------- |